Dental Bonding

 A composite resin is used on the affected tooth or teeth.
 It is molded and sculpted over an adhesive gel placed on the tooth.
 After the resin has been applied, an ultraviolet light is used to harden the resin, which is then polished to give you a fresh, new smile.

 Bonding is an obvious improvement over unsightly silver amalgam fillings.
 With the advancements in dental technology, bonding usually lasts for over 10 years.
-It is a safe, affordable, and attractive solution.
+It is a safe, affordable, and attractive solution offered by our cosmetic dentist in Greenwood.
+Dr. Walton has averaged 90 hours of continuing education per licensing period throughout his career, well above the 20-hour state requirement, so patients can trust his experience with cosmetic procedures like bonding.

 The Dental Bonding Process